psycopg/psycopg/docs/connection.rst

     .. automethod:: commit
     .. automethod:: rollback
     .. automethod:: close

+    .. rubric:: Checking the connection state

     .. autoproperty:: closed
+    .. autoproperty:: client_encoding

+        The property is writable for sync connections, read-only for async
+        ones: you can call `~AsyncConnection.set_client_encoding()` on those.

     .. rubric:: Methods you will need if you do something cool